Error loading websites

 If this doesn't work, you can re-enable IPv6 by resetting the preference to "false" (double-click to toggle).

-In Firefox 3.5 and above, DNS prefetching is performed to resolve domain names to IP addresses while loading web pages.
+DNS prefetching is performed to resolve domain names to IP addresses while loading web pages.
 If a page includes links, images, or other content from different domains, multiple DNS requests will be made at once.
 This may break the DNS forwarder in several different routers and you may see "Server not found" errors for many websites.
 To disable DNS prefetching, create a new boolean preference named network.dns.disablePrefetch in about:config and set it to true, as follows:

 If this doesn't help you can re-enable DNS prefetching by resetting the preference to "false" (double-click to toggle).

 Diagnosing Windows network connections